• Skip to primary navigation

 Adapted from Cinnamon and Coriander

-Maple Cinnamon Latte in a mug
+Maple Cinnamon Latte in a glass with cinnamon-dusted flower design on top.

 Print Pin